microsoft/automated-brain-explanations/readme.md

 **Dataset**
 - to quickstart, just download the responses / wordsequences for 3 subjects from the [encoding scaling laws paper](https://utexas.app.box.com/v/EncodingModelScalingLaws/folder/230420528915)
   - this is all the data you need if you only want to analyze 3 subjects and don't want to make flatmaps
-- to run eng1000, need to grab `em_data` directory from [here](https://github.com/HuthLab/deep-fMRI-dataset) and move its contents to `{root_dir}/em_data`
-- for more, download data with `python experiments/00_load_dataset.py`
-    - create a `data` dir under wherever you run it and will use [datalad](https://github.com/datalad/datalad) to download the preprocessed data as well as feature spaces needed for fitting [semantic encoding models](https://www.nature.com/articles/nature17637)
+- to run full experiments, go through the paths in `neuro/config.py` and download data to the appropriate locations from [this box folder](https://utexas.box.com/s/7ur0fsr52nephxp96hs5dxm99rk2v1u0)
+  - to download the main dataset here (the [HuthLab fMRI passive listening dataset](https://openneuro.org/datasets/ds003020/versions/3.1.0)), run `python experiments/00_load_dataset.py` (will download the data using [datalad](https://github.com/datalad/datalad))
 - to make flatmaps, need to set [pycortex filestore](https://gallantlab.org/pycortex/auto_examples/quickstart/show_config.html) to `{root_dir}/ds003020/derivative/pycortex-db/`
 - the `data/decoding` folder contains a quickstart easy example for TR-level decoding
   - it has everything needed, but if you want to visualize the results on a flatmap, you need to download the relevant PCs from [here](https://utexas.box.com/s/7ur0fsr52nephxp96hs5dxm99rk2v1u0)